rybarska/PKI/README.md

 ## Overview

-This repository contains a **minimal Public Key Infrastructure (PKI) prototype** developed for educational purposes in the context of a graduate-level course on **Software Security**.
+This repository contains a **minimal Public Key Infrastructure (PKI) prototype** developed for educational purposes in the context of a graduate-level course on **Software Security** at USTP St Pölten.

 The PKI was intentionally implemented using **AI-assisted code generation** and then reviewed from a **software security and source code analysis perspective**.
 The focus is on understanding the *certificate lifecycle* and identifying security-relevant design and implementation weaknesses.